 Recovery begins with you, but you’re never alone.
 Breaking away from substance misuse isn’t easy, which is why there are groups available to you along the entire process and through the rest of your life.
 Experts understand that addiction is a chronic disease that needs strong supports in place to lessen the chances of relapse.

-After leaving the day-to-day structure of Colorado Springs alcohol detox centers, residential treatment or partial hospitalization programs, you can still take part in daily or weekly meetings.
+After leaving the day-to-day structure of Colorado Springs alcohol detox centers, residential treatment or partial hospitalization programs, you can still take part in daily or weekly meetings as a part of your aftercare plan.
 Programs like Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery meetings are free and available to anyone, and there are locations throughout the country.

 Since 1939, AA has been helping men and women overcome alcohol misuse.
 The group offers dozens of free meetings throughout the Colorado Springs area and across the world.
 Anonymity plays a significant role in easing the stigma associated with alcohol misuse by allowing members to share anonymously while still showing them they aren’t alone in their struggle with addiction.
 AA follows 12 steps based on the desire to quit drinking.
 All meetings are organized and planned by community members that support the group’s doctrine.